-Creating a work environment that is inclusive and where everyone can get the support that they want is one of the biggest challenges that human resources management of any organisation faces.
-This is usually more common among the multinational organisations or companies who have modified their hiring practices to reach out to a larger and diverse talent pool.
+Creating a work environment that is inclusive and where everyone can get the support that they want is one of the biggest challenges that human resources management of any organization faces.
+This is usually more common among multinational organizations or companies that have modified their hiring practices to reach out to a larger and diverse talent pool.

 Though such companies have gained a competitive edge in terms of human resources, the challenge lies in the ability to keep these resources happy.
 Nowadays, in most human resource management courses, there are topics related to managing a diverse workplace.